SDGforskning/sdg-strings/SDG15_query_action_WoS.md

         OR
           (
-            ("sustainabl*" OR "responsibl*" OR "environmental*" OR "ecological*") NEAR/3 ("manag*" OR "use" OR "using" OR "govern*" OR "development" OR "administrat*" OR "planning" OR "policy" OR "policies")
+            ("sustainabl*" OR "responsibl*" OR "environmental*" OR "ecological*") NEAR/3 ("manag*" OR "use" OR "using" OR "govern*" OR "development" OR "administrat*" OR "planning" OR "policy" OR "policies" OR "strateg*" OR "approach*")
           )
         OR
           (